 Students are given a variety of opportunities to develop as individuals within the school.
-Students can take part in many educational activities that are not part of the curriculum.
-The Middle and Upper schools offer a range of exciting and stimulating clubs and events to cater for every student no matter what their ability.
+Students can participate in many educational activities that are not part of structured lessons.
+The Middle and Upper schools offer a range of exciting and stimulating clubs and events to cater for every student regardless of ability.
 These include, amongst others, a comprehensive range of sporting opportunities, performing arts and music, computing, science, eco, karting and language clubs.
 Students have access to a fully equipped leisure centre, football and rugby pitches, gyms, dance studios and tennis courts.
-Students are actively encouraged to use these facilities, not only during lessons, but also during extensive extra - curriculum activities.
-We even have an allotment for the keen gardeners amongst our students that is also regularly supported by parents and donations from local garden centres and seed companies.
+In the academic year 2019/20 a new Astroturf facility will be installed on out middle campus.
+Students are actively encouraged to use these facilities, not only during lessons, but also during extensive extra - curricular activities.
+We even have an allotment for the keen gardeners amongst our students, that is also regularly supported by parents and donations from local garden centres and seed companies.